markrgrant/regression/README.md

 A library for performing multiple linear regression on a list of data using Repa for better multicore performance.
+An HMatrix implementation is also under development.

 TODO:
 * performance analysis comparison of different backends (native arrays,